rudyag/ag-dev-box/README.md

 Close the Terminal.

+## 2. Make PowerShell 7 your default shell in Windows Terminal
+- Open up the Windows Terminal app
+- Go to Settings (Ctrl+,)
+- Under "Startup > Default profile" Select "PowerShell" (instead of ""Windows PowerShell")

+Close the Terminal.
+Now any time you open the Windows Terminal, it will default to PowerShell 7.

-## 2. Install tools that need user confirmation
+## 3. Install tools that need user confirmation
 Open a new terminal instance with PowerShell 7.

 Run the following to install tools that need user confirmation.